Arriving at Darwin

 Let’s add to it stalls with delicious smelling food, and beautiful handcrafted items for sale and my picture will be completed.

 Nah, I’m not telling the whole truth.
-There is more, much more attractions in Darwin Mindil Market like Aboriginal art, shows of many performers and the biggest show of all – the sunset.
+There are more, much more attractions in Darwin Mindil Market like Aboriginal art, shows of many performers and the biggest show of all – the sunset.

 Mindil Market beautiful sunset

 We sat on the beach for a while watching the sunset, and then we moved between the stalls.
-Aboriginal people played singing sticks and the air was filled with the smell of spices and a promise of amazing taste.
-All was bathed in red and orange colors of the setting sun.
+Aboriginal people played with singing sticks and the air was filled with the smell of spices and a promise of amazing taste.
+All was bathed in the red and orange colours of the setting sun.
 I know where we are going to be next Thursday evening…

 The Mindil Market is definitely one of the best attractions in Darwin.

 When I say Darwin, I think saltwater crocodiles.
 They are commonly called salties.
 The salties are really infamous creatures and we wanted to see them from a close distance.
 We decided to go to one of the best attractions in Darwin – Crocodylus Park to finally see these notorious beasts.